 To calculate your RMD for the current year, you divide your retirement account balance as of the prior Dec.
 31 by a life expectancy factor.
 You use one of three different IRS life expectancy tables, depending on your financial situation.
 For instance, if your account balance was $500,000 as of year-end and you are age 75, the distribution period is 22.9 years if you’re using the Uniform Lifetime Table.
 To figure out how much you need to withdraw, you would divide $500,000 by 22.9, giving you a minimum distribution of $20,325.
 The IRS introduced new RMD tables in 2022, which reflect Americans’ growing life expectancy.
 That means the required distributions at each age shrank slightly.

 You can withdraw more than this amount—but you should be careful never to withdraw less.
 The penalty for not taking a distribution is an amount equal to 50% of the sum that should have been withdrawn, but wasn’t.
 In 2023 and subsequent years, that penalty is reduced to 25% and could be as low as 10% if you rectify the mistake within two years.
 Often, mutual fund companies and brokerage firms will calculate your RMD for you.
 There are also online calculators available, such as those offered at Fidelity.com and TRowePrice.com.

 In December 2015, Congress voted to make so-called qualified charitable distributions a permanent part of the tax code.
-This provision lets those age 70½ and older contribute up to $100,000 directly from their IRA to a qualified charity and count the contribution toward their RMD.
+This provision allows those who are in their 70s or older to contribute up to $100,000 directly from their IRA to a qualified charity and count the contribution toward their required distribution.
 The charitable gift isn’t tax-deductible—but the IRA distribution also isn’t included in your taxable income.
 You can learn more about qualified charitable distributions toward the end of the chapter on giving.

 Previous: Social Security Tax